how many days left for neet 2026

 Table of Contents

-If you are one of the aspirants wondering how many days left for NEET 2026, then circle three days on your calendar and prepare for your examination from today (June 18)!
+If you are one of the aspirants wondering how many days left for NEET 2026, then circle 3 days on your calendar and prepare for your examination from today (June 18)!
 The National Eligibility cum Entrance Test (NEET) is one of the most competitive entrance examinations in India, with more than 20 lakh applicants each year, on average.

 For the NEET 2026, more than 22 lakh aspiring candidates across the country appeared for the examination.
 Since the NEET paper leak discovery on June 10, the NTA cancelled the previously conducted exam and announced June 21 as the re-exam date.